Tracking PhD Career Pathways

 Respondents are broadly satisfied with campus’ professional and career development opportunities, with the exception of grant writing and leadership skills development.

-July 2017: UW–Madison was selected to take part in the $2 million, multi-institutional grant to study PhD career pathways
+Summer 2017: The Council of Graduate Schools selects UW–Madison to take part in the $2 million, multi-institutional grant to study PhD career pathways.

-Fall 2017: The Graduate School administered the PhD career outcomes and aspiration survey to nearly 2,200 doctoral alumni 3, 8, and 15 years after graduation.
-The response rate was 33 percent.
+Fall 2017: The Graduate School administers a PhD career outcomes survey to a sample of 2,200 doctoral alumni three, eight, and 15 years after graduation.
+The overall response rate is 33%.

-Spring 2018: The Graduate School administered the survey to 1,000 current doctoral students in their 2nd and 5th years of study.
-The response rate was 43 percent.
+Spring 2018: The Graduate School administers a career aspirations survey to a sample of 1,100 PhD students in their second and fifth years of study.
+The response rate is 43%.